miodrag4/miodrag4/README.md

 🔭 I’m currently working on obtaining a full-time position.
 🌱 I’m currently learning new skills to improve my professional skills.
 👯 I’m looking to collaborate on with other developers.
-📫 How to reach me: My email is mile.stosic02@gmail.com or the links below.
+📫 How to reach me: My email is mile.stosic02@gmail.com or simply use the links below.
 😄 Pronouns: He/Him.
 ⚡ Fun fact: I have been skydiving before!